Louis-Aime/calendrical-javascript/README.md

 #### methods
  * getObject (askedNumber): object with date fields obtained from the number with the Cycle Based Calendar Computation Engine.
 The number may be the Posix time stamp or any other counter that designates an instant, as specified in calendRule.
  * getNumber (askedObject): number.
 The reverse operation with respect to getObject.

+### WeekCLock : class
+#### Constructor (weekdayRule : object)
+The complete description of the parameters is available in Chronos.js.
+Calendars.js gives usage examples.
+ * weekdayRule is a compound object that summerizes the rules regarding weeks.
+Regular 7-days weeks are handled, as well as systems with epagomenal days: one or two epagomenal days each at different places in the year, or several epagomenal days at the end of the year.
+#### methods
   * geWeekFigures (dayIndex, characDayIndex, year): \[week number, week day number, year offset, weeks in year\]. *dayIndex* is the stamp of a day.
 It represents the day whose figures are computed.
 It is the number of a day, not a timestamp, e.g. divide the Posix timestamp by *Chronos.DAY_UNIT*. *characDayIndex* represents the day that always belongs to a week (generally # 1 week), in the *year*.
 Result is an array of numbers: \[week number, week day number, year offset, number of weeks in this week year\].
 Year offset is -1, 0 or 1; this figure should be added to *year* in order to get the *week-year* the date belongs to, which can be 1 before or after the date's year.
 The parameters for those computations build up the weekdayRule object.

 ### JulianDayIso : class
-Instantiate into Julian Day to Iso8601 date fields converters.
+_This class is deprecated and suppressed.
+The next class has more power._

+### IsoCounter : class

-#### constructor (monthBase)
+#### constructor (originYear, originMonth, originDay)
- * *monthBase* is the number of the first month for the date's numeric fields, 0 (traditional with Date) or 1 (used in Temporal proposal with the remaining of this package).
+ * The iso coordinates of the epoch for this counter.
+Note that originMonth is in the range 1 to 12, not 0 to 11.
+By default the Unix epoch (1970, 1, 1) is assumed.
 #### methods
- * toJulianDay ( isoFields: object): number. *isoFields* shall hold the numeric fields *isoYear, isoMonth, isoDay,* the element of the date in ISO 8601, except for *isoMonth* that is in the range 0..11 if *monthBase*, the constructor's parameter is 0. returns the Julian Day, an integer number such as -004713-11-24, or Monday 1 Jan.
-4713 B.C., is Julian Day 0.
+ * toCounter ( isoFields: object): number since epoch specified in contructor.
+ *isoFields* shall hold the numeric fields *isoYear, isoMonth, isoDay,* the element of the date in ISO 8601, *isoMonth* is in the range 1..12.
- * toIsoFields (julianDay: number): object.
-The Julian Day is the integer number defined above.
-The returned objects holds the three fields described above.
+ * toIsoFields (counter: number): object.
+The counter is the number of days since specifed epoch.
+The decimal number is converted to integer floor before conversion.
+The returned objects holds the date as year, month (1 to 12) and day follwing iso 8601.
- * toIsoWeekFields (julianDay: number) : object.
-The week figures for the date that *julianDay* represents
-   * weekYearOffset: -1/0/1, figure to add to the date's year in order to get the weekyear.
-This figure may be e.g. -1 for a Friday 1 Jan, or +1 for a Wednesday 31 Dec.
-   * weekNumber: the number of the week in the year under ISO 8601
-   * weekday: 1 to 7 indicating Monday to Sunday
-   * weeksInYear: the number of weeks (52 or 53) for this week year.

 ### ExtDate: class
 Extends the Date object with the flavour of Temporal proposal, using custom calendars.
 All method of the Date object are also available. **Notice** : with the built-in methods, the figure that represents the month begins with 0, with the extended ones, it begins with 1.